CenterDevice/ceres/docs/ceres.1.md

 ### instances list [*options*]

   *instances list* shows all currently active instances.
-Instances can be filtered and the output can be controlled to allow for human readable format or JSON format for post-processing.
+Instances can be filtered and the output can be controlled to allow for human readable, plain, or JSON format for post-processing.

   -f, --filter *filter*
   : Filters instances by description fields.
 The filter syntax is *\<description field\>=\<reg ex\>*.
 Multiple filters can be used and have to be separated by ','.
 Each description field will be matched against the regular expression.
 Only instances matching all description field will be selected.